-Being one of our Counselors In Training (CIT) is one of the most rewarding and exciting groups you can be in at Frogbridge Day Camp.
+Being one of our Counselors In Training (CIT) is one of the most rewarding and exciting groups you can be in at Frogbridge Day Camp, the best summer camp in NJ.
 You learn from the best team leaders how to take charge of a group, handle any situation, and had to leave a lasting impression on your campers.
 Our CIT division leader, Alison has been with us for 6 years and has shaped the CIT program into what it is today.
 She’s trained some of our best team members and taught them everything they know about being a team player, attentive counselor, and a compassionate leader.
 We asked Alison what advice she has for future CIT’s and what makes a CIT standout among the rest!

 Frogbridge: Please Explain The CIT Program.